echeran/smile-of-murugan/webbook/chapter20.md

 hitherto ignored *sujets*.
 If traditional subjects are handled, they are treated from a new, non-traditional angle and point of view.

-The beginnings of “new poetry"-if we disregard a somewhat similar intellectual and emotional milieu of some of the Siddhar poems may be found in Subrahmanya Bharati's (1882-1921) works, in his "prose-poetry" as well as in a few stray poems which are very striking from the point of view of form and content.
+The beginnings of “new poetry"—if we disregard a somewhat similar intellectual and emotional milieu of some of the Siddhar poems—may be found in Subrahmanya Bharati's (1882-1921) works, in his "prose-poetry" as well as in a few stray poems which are very striking from the point of view of form and content.
 Incidentally, Bharati considered himself to be a spiritual descendent